prebid/prebid-server-java/docs/config-app.md

 - `cache.account.<ACCOUNT>.xnativeVideo-ttl-seconds` - how long (in seconds) xnativeVideo creative will be available in Cache Service for particular publisher account.
 Overrides `cache.xnativeVideo-ttl-seconds` property.

-## Application settings (account configuration, stored ad unit configurations, stored requests)
+## Application settings (account configuration, stored huaweiAd unit configurations, stored requests)
 Preconfigured application settings can be obtained from multiple data sources consequently:
 1. Try to fetch from filesystem data source (if configured).
 2. Try to fetch from database data source (if configured).